verrazzano/docs/content/en/docs/guides/ha/node-failure.md

 expect when a `Node` failure occurs and how to recover from a `Node` failure.
 Recovery depends on the `Storage Provisioner` and the type of storage that you use.
 ​

-**NOTE**: This guide assumes the storage provided in the cluster is physically separate from the `Node` and is recoverable.
+**NOTE**: This guide assumes that the storage provided in the cluster is physically separate from the `Node` and is recoverable.
 It does not apply to a local storage on the `Node`.

 ## What to expect